Whatsapp Icon

 • Bleomycin: Used less frequently, bleomycin acts by inducing breaks in DNA strands and is sometimes part of the chemotherapy regimen for vulvar cancer.

-How These Drugs are Administered
+How These Drugs Are Administered

 Chemotherapy drugs for vulvar cancer can be administered in various ways.
 The method of administration often depends on the specific drug, the stage and location of the cancer, and the patient's overall health.
 Common methods include intravenous (IV) injection, which allows the drug to enter the bloodstream directly, and oral administration, where the drug is taken by mouth in pill form.
 The choice of administration and dosage schedule will be determined by the healthcare team specializing in cancer treatment.